baljinderxd/YoutubeAutomator/README.md

   * COMMAND : `node youtube -l "Link_Of_The_Video" Time_Interval_Between_SS "File_Name"`
 * If you aren't sure about which video to pick, you can simply enter the search you want to make, just like a normal youtube search, it will automatically go to YouTube and search for the given keywords and bring back the SS of the 1st video.
   * COMMAND : `node youtube -p "Link_Of_The_Playlist" Time_Interval_Between_SS "File_Name"`
-* Take SS of  a playlist of videos parallely
+* Take SS of  a playlist of videos parallely, 5 tabs(videos) will be opened simultaneously.
   * COMMAND : `node youtube -pParallel "Link_Of_The_Playlist" Time_Interval_Between_SS "File_Name"`
 ## Usage<br />
 1. Clone this respository on your system.